phyloacc/PhyloAcc-C/README.md

 ## Installation instructions

 PhyloAcc-C has been implemented using a mixture of R and C++.
 This is necessary to get good performance but has the downside that you will need a development environment installed on your computer.
 (For the time being, at least.
-In future we will provide binary packages.)
+In future we may provide binary packages.)

 First make sure you are set up for using R and C++.